 Understanding the moment of inertia of a rectangle formula is essential in various fields, from mechanical engineering to structural design.
 A rectangle's geometry plays a significant role in determining its resistance to rotational forces.
-This article dives deep into the moment of inertia of a rectangle, exploring its formula, applications, and practical examples to help you grasp this fundamental concept.
+But this article dives deep into the moment of inertia of a rectangle, exploring its formula, applications, and practical examples to help you grasp this fundamental concept.
 By the end, you'll understand not only how to calculate the moment of inertia for a rectangle but also why it matters in the real world.

 Main Subheading